StarCodes2/alx-backend-storage/0x01-NoSQL/README.md

 - **7-delete**: Contains a script that deletes all documents with name="Holberton school" in the collection school.
 - **8-all.py**: Contains a Python function that lists all documents in a collection.
 - **9-insert_school.py**: Contains a Python function that inserts a new document in a collection based on kwargs.
+- **10-update_topics.py**: Contains a Python function that changes all topics of a school document based on the name.